Full Guide to Basic Options Strategies

 Straddle Strategy

-The straddle options strategy buys both a call and put option on the same underlying stock.
+The straddle options trading strategy buys both a call and put option on the same underlying stock.
 You have to do this with a similar strike price and expiration date.

 In a straddle, the trader can profit from the increase in the value of either the call option or the put option if the underlying stock price makes a big move.